vkhitrin/jiav/docs/source/developing_backends.rst

       # Import subprocess
       import subprocess

    The backend should also subscribe to the global logger to allow debug
    info:

    .. code:: python

       # Subsribe to global logger
       jiav_logger = logger.subscribe_to_logger()

-In the current implementation of backends, we need to create a mock step that will be used during JSON schema validation when constructing an initial object:
+#.
+In the current implementation of backends, we need to create a mock
+   step that will be used during JSON schema validation when constructing an initial object:

    .. code:: python

       # Mock step that will be used when initializing an initial object
       MOCK_STEP = {"cmd": "true", "rc": 0}

-Now we can create our backend object:
+#.
+Create our backend object:

    .. code:: python